ga4gh-discovery/data-connect/hugo/content/docs/use-exisitng-data/using-preso/doc.md

 For a minimal configuration, we need to provide two parameters, `PRESTO_DATASOURCE_URL` and `SPRING_PROFILES_ACTIVE`.

-`PRESTO_DATASOURCE_URL` points to the Presto server you wish to expose with a Search API.
+`PRESTO_DATASOURCE_URL` points to the Presto server you wish to expose with a Data Connect API.
 {{%content-textbox%}}
 Clone the repository:
 ``` bash